Employment Issues in Mergers and Acquisitions: Planning for Integration and Mitigating Risk

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE course will discuss the employment and labor issues triggered by mergers and acquisitions.
+This CLE course will discuss the employment and labor issues triggered by mergers and acquisitions, both domestic-U.S. and international.
 The panel will cover integration planning throughout the deal process--from pre-acquisition through post-acquisition--and discuss employment and labor due diligence considerations, integrating and updating employment policies and practices, navigating pending employment claims and minimizing the risk of new ones, and potential traps for the unwary.

 - Pre-M&A employment due diligence